-18. All and related digital technologies can be used with care to automate contacts, manage appointments, assign electronic devices and ensure control processes in order to facilitate communication of offenders with family, professionals and relevant services.
+19. All and related digital technologies should be used with care to automate contacts, manage appointments, assign electronic devices and ensure control processes in order to facilitate and not impede communication of offenders with family, professionals and relevant services.

 Al offers the possibility to alleviate the routine tasks staff are responsible for on an everyday basis like assisting offenders in their contacts with lawyers, possible employers, psychologists, social workers and others as well as with their families.
 This is not only the case in prisons but also for probationers.